c2platform/ansible-collection-forgerock/roles/ds/README.md

 #### LDAPS certificate alias

-Default certificate alias is `server-cert`.
+Default LDAPS certificate alias is `server-cert`.
 To change it to for example `config-server-cert` using property `ssl-cert-nickname`.
 This is a simple example of adding an property with value.
+See for more information [ssl-cert-nickname](https://backstage.forgerock.com/docs/opendj/2.6/configref/ldap-connection-handler.html#ssl-cert-nickname).

 ```yaml
 ds_config: